namdavid2904/Dragon-Repeller/README.md

 ## Contributing

 Feel free to contribute to the game by suggesting improvements, fixing bugs, or adding new features.
 Fork the repository, make your changes, and submit a pull request.

-## License

-This game is licensed under the [MIT License](LICENSE).

-Enjoy playing Dragon Repeller!
-May you emerge victorious in your quest to repel the dragon and save the town!